 Chon, G., & Das, A. (2011).
 Settlement chills use of M&A tactic.
 The Wall Street Journal.

 Fortelle, C. (2011, January 21).
 EU Close on Intel-MacAfee deal.
 The Wall Street Journal, B4.

 Schatz, A., Raice, S., & Das, A. (2011, March 22).
 AT&T digs in for a fight.
 The Wall Street Journal, p.
 B1.

 About the Author(s)

 David R. King, PhD, earned his degree in strategy and entrepreneurship from Indiana University's Kelley School of Business.
-After retiring from the U.S. Air Force, he joined Marquette University as an Associate Professor in the College of Business Administration where he teaches undergraduate and graduate business strategy.
-His research focuses on complementary resources, merger and acquisition (M&A) integration and performance, technology innovation, and defense procurement.
-An award winning researcher, Dave’s research appears in Strategic Management Journal, Academy of Management Journal, Journal of Management, Journal of Management Studies, and Organization Science.
+After retiring from the U.S. Air Force, he joined academia and he is currently an Associate Professor in the College of Business at Iowa State University where he teaches undergraduate business strategy.
+Dave’s research focuses on complementary resources, merger and acquisition (M&A) integration and performance, technology innovation, and defense procurement.
+An award winning researcher, his research appears in leading management journals.

 Richard W. Taylor, MBA, first worked for Arthur Andersen & Co as a CPA.
 He then held many financial positions in public and private firms including Chief Financial Officer.
 He obtained his MBA through the University of Wiscconsin-Milwaukee’s Executive Curriculum program.
 He currently teaches at the University of Wisconsin-Milwaukee as an Adjunct Professor in Finance.
 He has been involved in numerous merger/acquisitions including those in the international arena, as a CFO, CEO, and subsequently as a business advisor.
 Recently he helped an acquisition of a small, privately-owned business by a small cap NASDAQ company headquartered in China.